Canowindra

 Known as the hot air balloon capital of Australia – more flights are said to take place here annually than anywhere else in the country – the historic village of Canowindra is home to airborne adventures, acclaimed vineyards, fascinating colonial history and a unique collection of prehistoric fossils.
 Located near the charming country towns of Orange and Cowra, linger longer in this Country NSW region to truly get away from it all.

-Meander through Canowindra's heritage-listed centre while learning about its fascinating colonial history, including the fact that the whole town was bailed up in a pub for three days by bushranger Ben Hall and his gang in 1863.
-A must-visit is the Canowindra Historical Museum, housed in a former school building.
+Bushrangers once played havoc in Canowindra, and they left their mark throughout the town.
+Meander through the heritage-listed centre while learning about its fascinating colonial history, including the fact that the whole town was bailed up in a pub for three days by bushranger Ben Hall and his gang in 1863.

-Stop for a cool drink at the Royal Hotel Canowindra, built in 1910 on the site of Ben Hall’s most daring escapade.
+Stop for a cool drink at the Royal Hotel Canowindra built in 1910 on the site of Ben Hall’s most daring escapade.
 Join Blind Freddy’s Bushranger Tours and explore the myths of Hall and his gang.
 Your guide will step you through the gold-rush era of the 1860s as you explore the locations and unpack the myths.
+You can then read more at the fascinating Canowindra Historical Society and Museum, housed in a former school building.

-Canowindra is a 30m drive north of Cowra and 50min southwest of Orange.
+Canowindra is a 30min drive north of Cowra and 50min southwest of Orange.
 From Sydney, the drive through the World Heritage-listed Blue Mountains is a little over four hours.
-You can also fly to Orange airport and rent a car.
-Accommodation includes cottages, farm stays, a caravan park and the historic Blue Jacket Motel.
+You can also fly to Orange Airport and rent a car.

 All the insider news, tips and inspiration you need to plan your next trip, delivered straight to your inbox.